Brendi2334/Encore-QR-Code-Directory/README.md

-# Encore QR Code Directory
+Encore Archive
-This directory contains a list of manuals for Encore AV Technicians
+This respository contains files for Encore AV